Importance of Sun Bathing in Winters

 Keeps Diabetes in Check

-It is because of the presence of vitamin D, that is everlasting in the insulin production in the body.
+It is because of the presence of vitamin D, which is everlasting in insulin production in the body.
 This helps in avoiding or controlling diabetes.

 Sunbath Helps in Relaxing

-It calms muscles of our body and helps in the development of the brain.
+It calms the muscles of our body and helps in the development of the brain.

 Lowered Preterm Labor Risk

-Vitamin D protects against the preterm infections and labor associated with birth.
+Vitamin D protects against preterm infections and labor associated with birth.

 As you go sunbathing, vitamin D plays a big role.
-It helps in calcium absorption in the body that makes your bones stronger than before.
+It helps in calcium absorption in the body which makes your bones stronger than before.